Strategies To Make A Tobacco Free Workplace through Wellness Program

 Offer comprehensive tobacco cessation programs as well as support systems for employees and their dependents who consume tobacco in any form.
 Make active tobacco-cessation interventions and policies that promote employee participation.
 As employees get involved in any program in a step-wise manner and at levels corresponding to their progress, as cigarette cessation in itself is a really gradual process.

 Educate employees about occupational safety risks of smoking cigarette and build strategies to check those risks.
 Offer incentives to employees who participate in the tobacco-cessation program.
 This can increase the number of employees who put efforts at quitting and those who eventually succeed in quitting.

-Efficient smoke-cessation programs not only enhance workplace performance, but they also improve the quality of life and health of all the employees.
+Efficient smoke-cessation programs not only enhance engagement and productivity but they also improve the quality of life and health of all the employees.